 Netflix streaming has just delivered unto its subscribers a vast wealth of MGM-owned AIP and independent horror/sci fi titles from the 1960s-90s (many unavailable on DVD at all) just in time for the trippiest of all seasons, autumn, as in fall.. as in fall down and down we.....go....
 If you have Netflix, drop everything and stream CULT OF THE DAMNED!
-No Jim Jones (but there is still some Kool-Aid floating around, if you know what I mean).
+No Jim Jones despite the poster on the site (but there is still some Kool-Aid floating around, if you know what I mean).

-All through the film, I presumed Tara Nicole was going to go off to Guyana and join Jim Jones to escape her mom's cold clutches, or something, and that an angry reel of camp atrocity footage would be tacked on at the end, intercut with Tara Nicole freaking out in close-up so you couldn't tell she wasn't really there.
+All through the film, I presumed Tara Nicole was going to go off to Guyana and join Jim Jones to escape her mom's cold clutches, or something, and that an angry reel of camp atrocity footage would be tacked on at the end, intercut with Tara Nicole freaking out in close-up so you couldn't tell she wasn't really there (if you were naive or stoned enough).
 But then, left turns start and go, baby, go, until you're freaking out in the best free love acid flashback kind of way, with just a little dab of Manson-esque foreshadowing to keep everything from getting too Partridge Family.

 Needless to say, Mom gets her own song, too:, in a slow grinding bluesy vamp:

 I just met a mother -